City of Whitehorse

 The City of Whitehorse is served by the Eastern Freeway, Burwood Highway, Whitehorse Road, the Box Hill and Vermont South tram routes and the Belgrave and Lilydale railway lines.

 European settlement dates from the 1840s.
 Population was minimal until the 1880s, following the construction of the Lilydale/Belgrave railway line.
 Early development was focussed on the railway line, with development spreading out to the north and south, particularly in the post-war period.
 The most significant development occurred during the interwar and post-war periods.
-The population of the City increased slightly from the mid 1990s, rising from about 135,000 in 1996 to nearly 150,000 in 2011.
+The population increased gradually from the mid 1990s.

-The original inhabitants of the Whitehorse area were the Wurundjeri Aboriginal people.
+The original inhabitants of the City of Whitehorse were the Wurundjeri Aboriginal people.